ProjectRemyx/Trident/README.md

 Changelog Trident .NET Application (4.7 / MVC5 / EF6)

+June 30, 2019

+- Added additional error handling in the form of try/catch

+- Changed MemberLevel to be a string instead of an int
+   - Fixed validation bug with MemberLevel

 June 23, 2019
-- Added validation to forms
+- Added validation to forms including error handling using ModelState

 - Fixed error in deleting a team if members are still in it
    - Puts all members in deleting team to default "Unassigned" team